 - Night pains and difficulty sleeping

-- Sensation of instability in the shoulder
+- A sensation of instability in the shoulder

 Only a physician can accurately diagnose your SLAP tear, so it’s important to seek medical attention if you exhibit any of these symptoms.